yigitnebioglu/yigitnebioglu/readme.md

 * 🌍  I'm based in Canakkale/Turkey
 * ✉️  You can contact me at [yigit.nebioglu@hotmail.com](mailto:yigit.nebioglu@hotmail.com)
-* 🚀  I'm currently working on [as a Freelancer](http://www.github.com/yigitnebioglu)
+* 🚀  I'm currently open for work [as a Freelancer](http://www.github.com/yigitnebioglu)
-* 🧠  I'm learning Javascript
+* 🧠  I'm learning React
 * 🤝  I'm open to collaborating on interesting projects and startups.
 * ⚡  Tell everyone, I will be a great developer soon :)